Growing Up (1971 film): Reception

 In a contemporary review David McGillivray wrote in The Monthly Film Bulletin: "At the time of going to press, the fate of Growing Up remains in the balance.
 It has been condemned by Mary Whitehouse and the Archbishop of Canterbury, and a decision is awaited from the Director of Public Prosecutions. ...

 The film's director Dr. Martin Cole (a lecturer in genetics at Aston University) has admitted that "What we wanted to do was make a sexy film", and indeed, comparisons with 'sexploitation' in the commercial cinema are inescapable: the attendant literature promises unsimulated masturbation and intercourse, and the National Press has gleefully reported every sensational repercussion of the original press show.
 Basically, the film's "new approach" consists of an explicit study of physical and mental developments, for the benefit of (hopefully well-adjusted) ten to fifteen-year-olds. ...

-But in general the film's faults outweigh its virtues.
-Technically, it is little more than a scrappy and deplorably impersonal series of lantern slides and feeble attempts at dramatisation, all constantly punctuated by static shots of crowds around the Regent Street area: Dr. Cole's interesting attitude towards women can be gauged from the shot of lady traffic wardens given as an example of women's struggle against inferiority; and the onset of puberty is questionably illustrated by two fully-grown adults masturbating. ...
+The film is a series of lantern slides attempting to dramatize, punctuated by static shots of crowds around the Regent Street area.
+Dr. Cole's shots are of lady traffic wardens given as an example of women's struggle against inferiority; the onset of puberty is illustrated by two fully-grown adults masturbating. ...

 But one should perhaps bear in mind that this is the only completed film in a projected series.
 Having concentrated on the processes of growing up it actually covers relatively few aspects of sexuality an only has time for a brief snatch of advice towards the end about using contraceptives as soon as possible in order to avoid unwanted babies."